 A better checklist is one where the items are ranked so that things that depend on one another are sequential.
 So, if preparing the kid’s backpack involves checking their homework and making their breakfast, the last two items should appear first.

-In this way, the checklist also provides some sort of sequence that can be followed.
+In this way, the checklist also provides a sequence that can be followed.

 Also, things that are naturally timed first should appear first.
 For instance, making coffee to enjoy throughout the morning should be first because it makes sense, not because other items depend on it per se.